Department of Music Auditions

 Professional attire is expected.

-Note: If you are applying for the B.S. in Music, the B.M. in Instrumental Performance or the B.M. in Vocal Performance you may choose to perform a classical or jazz audition according to the course of study you wish to follow.
-Music Education students are required to perform a classical audition.
+Note: If you are applying for the B.S. in Music, the B.M. in Instrumental Performance or Vocal Performance or the M.A. in Music - Performance Concentration you may choose to perform a classical or jazz audition according to the course of study you wish to follow.
+Applicants for the B.M. in Music Education are required to perform a classical audition.

 For Instrumentalists (Classical):